DmitryMuravyev/Delta-Compression/README.md

 decomp.bufferWidth = LOGO_IMAGE_WIDTH;
 ```

-And don't forget to reset the decompressor's environment variables before unpacking a new object.
+And don't forget to reset the decompressor's environment variables before unpacking a new object:

 ```C
 decomp.resetDecompression();